microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 ### -Option

 Additional options that configure execution.
 A `PSRuleOption` can be created by using the `New-PSRuleOption` cmdlet.
-Alternatively a hashtable or path to YAML file can be specified with options.
+Alternatively, a hashtable or path to YAML file can be specified with options.

 For more information on PSRule options see about_PSRule_Options.